 Aligning Your Resources to Attract Philanthropy

-Today’s nonprofit organizations – from hospitals and human service organizations to colleges, universities, and museums – are all operating in a marketplace that is more dynamic and more competitive than ever before.
+Today’s nonprofit organizations must embrace Strategic Advancement which broadens the concept of fundraising and development by incorporating related functions.
+From hospitals and human service organizations to colleges, universities, and museums – all are operating in a marketplace that is more dynamic and more competitive than ever before.
 Consider these trends: